| |

 Hosted by Telly Savalas

-A French expedition retrieves some artifacts from the Titanic and displays them on live television.
+A French expedition retrieves some artifacts from the Titanic and displays them

 NOTE: This is a real dog and pony show, well worth NOT watching.